Nadwey/ElectronBB/docs/docs/Actual Docs/MainBridge/MainBridge.md

 slug: ./
 ---

-MainBridge class allows you to export and import objects from renderer.
+MainBridge class allows you to export objects to renderer.

 :::warning